voftik/meet2obsidian/README.md

 - Directory watching for new video files
 - File validation to ensure proper video format before processing
 - Filter capability to match specific file patterns
+- Stability detection to ensure files are done being written
 - Integration with the processing queue
 - Maintenance of processed file history